“The way these vans have shaped and enriched our family life would make one believe these darn things have a soul.”

 “Well, that’s me!” she exclaimed.
 We both burst into laughter and exchanged a friendly embrace at this reunion of long-lost Westy ‘parents’.
 We spent the next hour swapping stories and tales of our travels and road trips, and exchanged email addresses.

-It was a thrill to see the ‘baby pictures’ and first steps of our beloved Westy, but the real pleasure was hearing her travel stories—old and new—and contemplating the serendipity that had brought us together …
+It was a thrill to see the ‘baby pictures’ and first steps of our beloved Westy on German soil, but the real pleasure was hearing her travel stories—old and new—and contemplating the serendipity that had brought us together …